Saltar al contenido principal

 General home safety

-Most at-home safety revolves around preventing falls, especially if someone plans to age in place in a home with stairs.
+Most at-home safety revolves around helping to prevent falls, especially if someone plans to age in place in a home with stairs.
 For one, it's important to have secure handrails on both sides of every staircase in the home, whether they lead to a basement or an outdoor patio.

-Good lighting (both overhead and outlet lights) can also help prevent tripping.
+Good lighting (both overhead and lamps) can also help prevent tripping.
 Even better?
 Motion-activated outlet lights, which illuminate hallways and stairwells in the home when they sense movement.

-Also it's important to be mindful of tripping hazards.
+It’s also important to be mindful of tripping hazards.
 Get rid of shoes, clothes or any other clutter on the floor or stairs.
-Keep cords tucked away and put no-slip (or nonskid) mats or strips on any tile and wooden floors.
+Keep cords tucked away and put no-slip or nonskid mats or strips on any tile and wooden floors.
+Throw rugs and small area rugs should be avoided.

 Bedroom safety